mdwithrow/project-log/README.md

 I ended up getting another device and while I was trying it out, i found a very interesting set of instructions around jumpers for my drive (TEAC FD-55GFR 149-US).
 Lo and behold, setting these jumpers and I get clean reads!
 I need to get organized now and try and split what I have into app and data images.
 Right now the process is check if I can browse to the disk, make an image in 'Disk Image and Browse' which came with the FC5025, then explore the image with OSFMount.
 I did run a few in dosbox Also so I don't forget, I think some of the 'weirdness' maybe coming from EasyWriter?
 Like the Don Draper, Capn'Crunch?
 I need to look a little closer.
 Maybe they were just named the same.
 There is also a WordStar and a 'Family History' software bundle I think I'll need to look at a bit closer.
 All the data disks I pull have .TXT files but they are either extreemly trashed or not text files at all.
 More to come.
 I'll work out a recording process and upload images, pictures and other content as I go.

+Maybe I got my hopes up too soon.
+Still can't read any of the Sanyo system disks, wordstar, diskstar, etc. or any of the genealogy disks.

 ![img](https://raw.githubusercontent.com/mdwithrow/project-log/main/images/PROCOMM-1.png)
 ![img](https://raw.githubusercontent.com/mdwithrow/project-log/main/images/PROCOMM-2.png)
 ![img](https://raw.githubusercontent.com/mdwithrow/project-log/main/images/PROCOMM-3.png)